Image

 PGY5 Fellows will rotate through the following sites:

-• Two months at MAHEC’s FM Clinic seeing OBOT patients
+• One block at MAHEC’s FM Clinic seeing OBOT patients

-• One month at MAHEC Psychiatry’s outpatient psych clinic and IOP
+• One block (longitudinal) at MAHEC Psychiatry’s outpatient psych clinic

-• One month at the Asheville Behavioral Health Group (BHG) OTP/Methadone clinic
+• One block at the Asheville Behavioral Health Group (BHG) OTP/Methadone clinic

 Our outpatient psychiatry clinic, the Center for Psychiatry and Mental Wellness, is housed at UNC Health Sciences at MAHEC along with branch campuses of the UNC School of Medicine and a Master of Public Health program jointly conferred by UNC Gillings School of Global Public Health and UNC Asheville.